 The Mission Nightmare Haunted House is truly a community event.
-It’s presented by the local fire department, run by volunteers from the neighbourhood and sponsored by area businesses.
+It’s typically presented by the local fire department, run by volunteers from the neighbourhood and sponsored by area businesses.
 The attraction is full of members of the community in costume and working behind the scenes, and proceeds from sales benefit local charities.

 For a small community, the Mission Nightmare Haunted House is a popular event.
-Not including all the volunteers, attendance ranges up to a few hundred attendees on busier nights, which is impressive for a lesser-known event in a rural neighbourhood.
+Not including all the volunteers, attendance usually ranges up to a few hundred attendees on busier nights, which is impressive for a lesser-known event in a rural neighbourhood.

-Queues can be as long as 45 minutes or even an hour on the absolute most crowded evenings, but while waiting in line people chat with their friends and neighbours, and folk are entertained by the occasional volunteer actor in costume.
+Queues can be as long as 45 minutes or even an hour on the absolute most crowded evenings, but while waiting in line people chat with their friends and neighbours, and folks are entertained by the occasional volunteer actor in costume.